incognitochain/go-incognito-sdk-v2/tutorials/docs/bridge/portal/shield.md

     Signature string
 }
 ```
-A `PortalDepositParams` is valid if at least one of the following conditions hold:
+A `Portal DepositParams` is valid if at least one of the following conditions hold:
 - Signature is not empty
   - Receiver and DepositPubKey must not be empty
 - Signature is empty